 Cauliflower Pasta Bake with Brie and Fontina is like a combination of a fancy mac & cheese with veggies!
 Two dishes at ones.

 This Cauliflower Pasta Bake is made up of tiny pasta shells with roasted cauliflower, and an out of this world cheese sauce with Brie, Fontina and freshly grated nutmeg.
-And the best part comes next…it’s topped with a combination of Panko breadcrumbs, Pecorino cheese and fresh thyme.
-The crunch from this adds such an amazing texture to otherwise creamy dish.
+And the best part comes next…it’s topped with a combination of Panko breadcrumbs, Pecorino cheese, and fresh thyme.
+The crunch from this adds such an amazing texture to the otherwise creamy dish.

 This is by far my most favorite cauliflower dish that I’ve ever made (and it’s a cauliflower season here in NY).
 I bought a beautiful head of cauliflower in a local grocery store, just chopped from a farm on the east end of Long Island.
 I couldn’t be happier.